 Lately I’ve taken up a new hobby; building little street vignettes out of virtual LEGO® bricks, and using them to tell stories.
 I want to explore how using LEGO bricks can help us re-imagine safer streets in a fun, accessible, and shareable way.

 Between 2011 and 2018 I worked for the LEGO Group, which took me on over 35 trips to Denmark.
-There I fell in love with Danish urbanism, cycling, infrastructure, and how their society prioritized peoples’ safety and comfort in creating walkable, bikeable spaces along with ample, reliable public transportation. …
+There I fell in love with Danish urbanism, cycling, infrastructure, and how their society prioritized peoples’ safety and comfort in creating walkable, bikeable spaces along with ample, reliable public transportation.
+This experience forever altered my perspective on how we could use space. …